 The trick is taking a less is more approach if you're a newbie in the burrito rolling department.
 If you over-stuff you're burrito and you're not a seasoned pro, it's going to cause difficulties.

-I like to spoon filling onto the side of the tortilla that’s closest to me.
-Add a bit of cheese if you’re going that way.
-Then tuck the SIDES over the filling, followed by the long edge that’s facing you.
+I like to spoon the filling onto the side of the tortilla that's closest to me.
+Add a bit of cheese, then tuck the SIDES over the filling, followed by the long edge that's facing you.

 Use your hands to keep the sides tucked in while you fold the long edge over the filling, and then sort of scoop it back with your finger tips, tucking it slightly under the filling and finishing the roll.